The Daring Way™ Shame Resilience Curriculum

 About Dr. Brené Brown

 The Daring Way™ method is based on the research of Brené Brown, PhD, LMSW.
 Dr. Brené Brown is a research professor at the University of Houston Graduate College of Social Work.
 She has spent the past 12 years studying vulnerability, courage, worthiness and shame.
 Her groundbreaking research has been featured on PBS, NPR, CNN, The Katie Show, and Oprah Winfrey’s Super Soul Sunday.
+The entirety of our addiction treatment staff in Texas is trained on this methodology.

 Dr. Brown is the author of the #1 New York Times Bestseller, Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead (2012), the New York Times Bestseller, The Gifts of Imperfection (2010) and I Thought It Was Just Me (2007).